338.2 Third-Party Resources

 It is important for the applicant or recipient to give correct answers to the first two questions about health insurance that may be available through current or past employment.
 The IMCW reviews the answers to make sure the answers are correct.

-The CAO lets the applicant or recipient know that cooperation with the HIPP program is a condition of MA eligibility and that not cooperating could mean the loss of his or her MA benefits.
+The CAO lets the applicant or recipient know that cooperation with the HIPP program is a condition of MA eligibility and that not cooperating could mean the loss of their MA benefits.
 The CAO explains that HIPP staff determine cost effectiveness and must send a letter explaining the determination.

 The CAO should contact a HIPP regional office with any questions about HIPP.
-If an applicant or recipient contacts the CAO with a question about a HIPP letter, the CAO tells the individual to write or call the HIPP regional office.
-(See Appendix I for a list of regional offices and contact information.)
+If an applicant or recipient contacts the CAO with a question about a HIPP letter, the CAO tells the individual to call the HIPP regional office.
+(See Appendix G for a list of regional offices and contact information.)

 In emergency situations, such as when the applicant or recipient may miss an open enrollment period or group health insurance is about to lapse, the CAO will call the HIPP regional office to complete the referral process.